No 3 Commando

 DRAIN, Frederick, T.

-Private Frederick Drain was reported missing after Operation Ambassador, a raid on Guernsey in July 1940.
-He was later found to have been taken prisoner of war and transported to Stalag 8B.
+Private Frederick Drain was reported missing after Operation Ambassador, a raid on Guernsey in July 1940, later confirmed prisoner of war.

 DRANSFIELD, Keith Charles